The aims of fiscal and monetary policy are similar. They could both be used to:

 In the aftermath of the 1992 UK recession, a cut in interest rates (which allowed a devaluation in the over-valued Pound) was very effective in leading to economic growth.
 The 1992 recession was primarily caused by high-interest rates, so cutting interest rates reduced burden on homeowners and business and allowed the economy to recover.

 In 2009, interest rates were cut from 5% to 0.5% in the UK (and across the globe).
 But, interest rate cuts were ineffective in restoring normal growth.
 In the recession of 2008-09, there was a liquidity trap.
 Cuts in interest rates were insufficient to encourage spending and investment.
 This was because:

 - Banks had insufficient credit so were unwilling to lend – despite low-interest rates.

 - Confidence was very low.

-- House prices were falling reducing consumer wealth
+- House prices were falling reducing consumer wealth.

-Expansionary fiscal policy can directly create jobs and economic activity by injecting money into the economy.
-Keynes argued expansionary fiscal policy is necessary in a recession because private sector saving can rise rapidly due to the paradox of thrift.
-Therefore government borrowing is necessary to maintain a reasonable level of economic activity.
+Expansionary fiscal policy can directly create jobs and economic activity by injecting demand into the economy.
+Keynes argued expansionary fiscal policy is necessary in a recession because of the excess private sector saving which arises due to the paradox of thrift.
+Expansionary fiscal policy enables unused savings to be used and idle resources to be put into work.

-The drawback of expansionary fiscal policy, is that it increases the budget deficit.
+The drawback of expansionary fiscal policy is that it increases the budget deficit.
 Some argue this can lead to higher interest rates as markets require higher interest rates to fund borrowing.

-Monetary policy is most widely used for ‘fine tuning’ the economy.
-Making small changes.
-However, monetary policy has its limitations.
-In serious recessions, we invariably need a combination of the two policies.
+Monetary policy is most widely used for ‘fine-tuning’ the economy.
+Making minor changes to interest rates is the easiest way to influence the economic cycle.
+Deflationary fiscal policy is highly politically unpopular.However, in some circumstances, monetary policy has its limitations.
+In serious recessions, a combination of two policies may be needed.

 - Difference between Monetary and fiscal policy